Policy last updated

 If circumstances require the recruitment of a new coach part way through the year and an SRP allocation was not provided as part of a base school’s indicative SRP budget, then this will be indexed on a pro rata basis depending on what time of year the coach commences employment.
 For example, if a coach commences in Term 2, then an SRP allocation of 50% of the full allocation will be provided.

-Cash allocations to support the travel allowance requirements of an IOC coach
+Cash allocations to support the travel allowance requirements of an IOC

-IOC coaches are required to travel from their base specialist school to partner non-specialist schools, regional offices, and other department locations and workplaces to support their coaching role.
+IOCs are required to travel from their base specialist school to partner non-specialist schools, regional offices, and other department locations and workplaces to support their coaching role.
 To contribute to the costs associated with this, the department will provide each base school with cash SRP allocations.
 Principals are encouraged to monitor travel spending together with their IOC regularly and seek advice from the regional or central support teams when funds are getting close to being spent.

-For the 2024 calendar year:
+For the 2025 calendar year:

-- rural schools will receive $4,250 (which equates to 5,000 km of travel per coach)
+- regional/rural schools will receive $4,400 (which equates to 5,000 km of travel per coach)

-- metropolitan schools will receive $2,550 (which equates to 3,000 km of travel per coach).
+- metropolitan schools will receive $2,640 (which equates to 3,000 km of travel per coach).

-These allocations will be rolled out in quarterly allotments, at the start of each Term.
+These allocations will be rolled out in quarterly allotments, at the start of each term.

-These figures are based on the current maximum Australian Tax Office allowable claim of 5,000 km per year at a rate of $0.785 per kilometre.
+These figures are based on the current maximum Australian Tax Office allowable claim of 5,000 km per year at a rate of $0.88 per kilometre.
 (Please see Travel and Personal Expenses — Teaching Service and Expenses for a car you own or lease for further information).

 Questions, comments, feedback